This is a WCCCSA program. For how to start the application, please refer to “How to Apply” page.

 Beginning Digital Photography (5 cr.)

 this course is taught by Green River College faculty member.
 The course introduces the aesthetic and technical theories and techniques of digital photography.
-Through classroom instruction and field-trips to exciting Tokyo neighborhoods such as Harajuku, Shibuya, Shinjiuku and Ueno, you will learn about camera and lens operation, memory cards, file formats, exposure, white balance, composition, lighting, creativity and image editing software.
-You will also visit various Tokyo photography museums and galleries. they course requires a digital camera and laptop computer. rental cameras may be available through the GRC photo department.
+This course requires a digital camera and laptop computer.
+Rental cameras may be available through the GRC photo department.

 Creative Writing (5 cr.)

 this course is taught by Green River College faculty member.
+This course is offered online during the program.
 The course provides a discussion and application of the principles and techniques used in writing fiction and poetry. development of analytical skills to enhance the writing of fiction and poetry. students will write fiction and poetry and peer review each other’s work.

 You can be part of a cohort group of 20-30 students from Green River College and other Colleges to live and study in Tokyo, Japan in this 10-week study abroad program.
 Earn 15 Bellevue College credits in Digital Photography, Creative Writing, Japanese Language and Culture.